gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This way Gradle users may develop their own dependency reporting driven by custom requirements.
 Also it allows the users to develop build logic that can make decisions based on the content of the dependency graph.

-The best way to start with the new API is to take a look at the javadocs for 'ResolvedConfiguration.getResolutionResult()' (TODO link).
+The best way to start with the new API is to take a look at the Javadoc for `ResolvedConfiguration.getResolutionResult()` (TODO link).

 ### Experimental support for building projects in parallel